The big ‘HOWs’ of managing custom Android OS (custom ROM) in the workplace

 By default, Android Enterprise management APIs are built into all certified Android devices.
 With the help of a UEM solution, GMS devices can be granularly managed according to their unique deployment scenarios, with the fully managed, work profile, or dedicated device management modes of Android Enterprise.

-UEM solutions like Hexnode provide extensive management options for both GMS and non-GMS devices though Android Enterprise is officially supported only on GMS certified devices.
-Hexnode UEM give businesses the flexibility to provision, deploy, and secure purpose-built devices to fit any use case and manage the entire life cycle of GMS certified as well as non-GMS Android devices.
+UEM solutions like Hexnode provide extensive management options for both GMS and non-GMS devices though only GMS certified devices officially support Android Enterprise.
+Hexnode UEM gives businesses the flexibility to provision, deploy, and also secure purpose-built devices to fit any use case and manage the entire life cycle of GMS certified as well as non-GMS Android devices.